someodd/someodd.github.io/showcase/_posts/2024-04-01-irc-server.md

 Note you don't actually include the `<>` brackets.

-### Note for ZNC users
+## ZNC

+These days I prefer just using XMPP to connect to IRC, but you may like ZNC more:

+* **What is ZNC?** Basically, it is something that stays connected to IRC for you and you in turn connect to the ZNC.
+* **Why use ZNC?** Primarily because if you're not connected to IRC you may miss messages.
+* **How can I get an account?** Contact me using one of the methods on [my about page](/about) to request a free ZNC account.
+You need to actually use the IRC server.
+* Some offerings: playback, clientbuffer

 I know it may be confusing considering you have a password for your ZNC, but you still may want to register your nickname.
-Once you've done that you can [manage your ZNC account's someodd network](https://znc.someodd.zip) to:

 * Enable the `nickserv` module (check the checkbox)
 * input your password into the text box immediately to the right